- Side Effects

 - Medullary thyroid carcinoma

-- Dehydration resulting from nausea, vomiting and diarrhea.
+- Dehydration results from nausea, vomiting, and diarrhea.

 - Angioedema and anaphylactic reactions.